novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 # Supervised Machine Learning

-Before we dive into Flink specifics to apply Machine Learing, let's first define key points of Supervised Machine Learning.
+Before we dive into Flink specifics to apply Machine Learning, let's first define key points of Supervised Machine Learning.

 In Supervised Machine Learning we feed data into the algorithm containing the right answers.
 Then we check whether the algorithm can eventually learn those answers on its own by feeding new or test data.
 That means we supervise the algorithm until we reach desired model performance in terms of accuracy, error rate and other metrics.